EVNex review

 Emissions App

-Like many things these days, including some toothbrushes, the charger comes with a mobile phone app.
+Like many things these days, including some toothbrushes, the chargers come with a mobile phone app that provides complete control.
 One interesting feature is it can estimate CO2 emissions from charging.
 You can use this to charge when emissions are low.
 Alternatively, you can intentionally charge when emissions are high - if you happen to be some kind of villain from a children’s cartoon.

 Charging Cable

-It has a tethered 5m cable.
+The E2 Plus has an 8 metre tethered cable and the E2 Core, a 5m cable - also tethered.
 Tethered means it’s connected to the charger and can’t be unplugged.
 While 5m isn’t a bad length for many households, if there’s a car parked in front of the charger, the cable won’t reach a second car parked behind it - not unless the first one is some kind of puny baby car.

 Temperature Range

-The Evnex E2 has an operating temperature range from -25ºC to +55ºC.
-This makes it suitable for the coldest New Zealand location and the hottest Australian location.
-(Or at least the hottest so far.)
-It will “derate” and provide less power at higher temperatures, but this is normal for EV chargers.
+Both chargers have an operating temperature range from -25ºC to +55ºC.
+This makes them suitable for the coldest New Zealand location and the hottest Australian location.
+Or at least the hottest so far.
+The devices will “derate” and provide less power at higher temperatures, but this is normal for EV chargers.

 Cost

-While Evnex have their own installers, It’s not necessary to use one of theirs.
-Rather than buying an EV charger and then paying someone to install it, I strongly recommend purchasing the charger from the installer who puts it in.
+While Evnex have their own installers, it’s not necessary to use one of theirs.
+But rather than buying an EV charger and then paying someone to install it, I strongly recommend purchasing the charger from the installer who puts it in.
 That way, they will be responsible for both the installation and its operation.
 If it’s done separately and there’s a problem, the manufacturer or installer may deny responsibility and blame the other.

 Warranty

-Evnex has an Australian office in Sydney.
-This makes them responsible for both their warranty and their obligations under Australian consumer law.
+As the company has an Australian presence, that makes them responsible for both their warranty and their obligations under Australian consumer law.
+But the first port of call for warranty issues should be your installer.

 Recommendation

 The Evnex E2 has a good operating temperature range for Australia and is competitively priced for an EV charger that's able to smart charge.
-As its three-year warranty is longer than some of the competition, I think it’s worth considering if you’re in the market for a smart charger.
+As its four-year warranty is longer than some of the competition, I think it’s worth considering if you’re in the market for a smart charger; but bear in mind the lack of full OCPP support.

 EVNex has 1 EV charger in our database